jameshume/jehtech/src/html/python/pyvisa.md

 </blockquote>
 <p></p>

+### VISA - Virtual Instrument Software Architecture
+First off, a virtual instrument is one that displays a front panel GUI or image on a computer screen, rather than presenting its own.
+But, many VISA compliant instruments will also have their own screen.

+VISA is a big wrapper around a lot of the different protocols/transport methods that can be used to talk to a device, be it GPIB, USBTMC, VXI, Ethernet, serial etc etc. It hides all this complexity so that it becomes easier to connect to devices and help interoperability.

+The IVI foundation is responsible for the VISA API.

+PyVISA is an open source implementation of the VISA standard.
+The other option is the NI libvisa library.

 ### USBTMC - USBTest and Measurement Class
 USBTMC stands for USBTest and Measurement Class and allows GPIB-style communication over USB using USBTMC-compliant VISA layers.